-- be interviewed by the Nursing Graduate Admissions Committees from West Virginia Wesleyan and Shenandoah University; - complete the Application for Admission and submit to the Graduate Admissions Office; - submit official transcripts of all coursework completed at the collegiate level to the Graduate Admissions Office; - have an undergraduate GPA of 3.0 or higher in all previous college work; - submit three recommendations using the Graduate Recommendation Form, one of which must be completed by a professional supervisor or the advisor of record; - submit a personal statement of goals and objectives; - submit a current resume; - demonstrate proficiency in English if a non-native English speaker by submitting scores from the Test of English as a Foreign Language (TOEFL); - submit validation of an unencumbered license to practice as a Registered Nurse; - submit evidence of a minimum of one year (2,080 hours) clinical nursing experience (or equivalent) before entering the Specialty Tracks (Nurse-Midwifery or Psychiatric Nurse Practitioner).
+- complete the Application for Admission and associated documents and submit to the Graduate Admissions Office via NursingCas; - · submit official transcripts of all coursework completed at the collegiate level to the Graduate Admissions Office; - have an undergraduate GPA of 3.0 or higher in all previous college work; - submit three recommendations using the Graduate Recommendation Form, one of which must be completed by a professional supervisor or the advisor of record; - submit a personal statement of goals and objectives; - submit a current resume; - demonstrate proficiency in English if a non-native English speaker by submitting scores from the Test of English as a Foreign Language (TOEFL); - submit validation of an unencumbered license to practice as a Registered Nurse; - submit evidence of a minimum of one year (2,080 hours) clinical nursing experience (or equivalent) before entering the Specialty Tracks (Nurse-Midwifery or Psychiatric Nurse Practitioner).
 These are generally offered in the second year; therefore the first year courses may be taken while the student is accumulating clinical nursing experience.